alverena/documentation/admin_guide/record_mgmt_config/workflow_management.rst

 |

-You can find more information on translations in the `Manage Translation guide <../shared/common-actions/manage-translation.html>`_.
+You can find more information on translations in the Manage Translation guide.